Ask a Prepper

 3. Separate the Penicillin substance

 Pour the solution into sterilized milk bottles.
-Use only enough so that when the bottle is placed in its side, the media does not reach the plug.
+Use only a small quantity.
+When you place the bottle on its side, the media should not reach the plug.
 Add approximately one tablespoon of the spores you’ve grown.

 After a few hours use again the hydrochloric acid to adjust the solution to 2.2 Ph.
 Mix it with cold Ethyl Acetate in a Separatory Funnel and shake well.

-Drain the ethyl acetate, from the bottom, into a beaker which has been placed in an ice bath and repeat the process.
+Drain the ethyl acetate, from the bottom, into a beaker that was placed in an ice bath.
+Then, repeat the process.
 Add 1% potassium acetate and mix.
 Now wait until the ethyl acetate will evaporate off.
 This may take a while.

 When it finally dries, the remaining powder contains Penicillin.

 There are other ways to make penicillin.
 In fact, nowadays, pharmaceutical companies make penicillin using other, more complicated, methods.
-But this was the best solution to make penicillin when it first started.
-Watch short video:
+But this was the best solution when it first started.
+Watch this short video:

-The resulting penicillin made this way, is actively excreted, and about 80% of a penicillin dose is cleared from the body within three to four hours of administration.
+The resulting penicillin you make with this method is actively excreted and about 80% of a penicillin dose is cleared from the body within three to four hours of administration.
 In order to have a long lasting effect, scientist combined it with probenecid.
-When probenecid and penicillin are administered together, probenecid competitively inhibits the excretion of penicillin, increasing penicillin’s concentration and prolonging its activity.
+When doctors administer probenecid and penicillin together, the probenecid competitively inhibits the excretion of penicillin, increasing penicillin’s concentration and prolonging its activity.

 How to Test Homemade Penicillin Before Using It